markhenning/markhenning.github.io/content/the-outage.md

 **Do you think this could happen again?**
 Never say never, but there's three main things here that I'd say:
-1. This is mainly an "idle problem" - it happens most when I'm not doing anything other than walking/driving
+1. This is mainly an "idle problem" - it happens most when I'm not doing anything other than walking/driving This is where the ladder steps in, super simple stuff.
 2. You never forget how to ride a bike, I've spend years training now, even if I did have a "relapse" I know what to do, what the answer is, I've practised and drilled for this.
 I know I can deal with it, as I've said above it's not about "what do I do, can I get better?", it's "this doesn't matter, I'll be fine."
 3. If you're afraid of rollercoasters, are you scared when you're not on them?
 If you've had to ride one every day for 4 years, would you still be as scared, or do you think you'd be pretty bored of them by now?
 Yeah once in a while when I'm somewhere new and open, it's a problem I can deal with, it's not going to happen in cities or offices.
 I don't like standing the fields and I'll generally still avoid them if possible, but I can do them.